Fetal Alcohol Syndrome Symptoms, Causes and Treatment

 • Vocational and life skills training

-It cannot be stressed enough that alcohol use can cause fetal alcohol syndrome in the unborn fetus and it is entirely preventable by abstaining from all alcohol use during pregnancy.
+It cannot be stressed enough that alcohol use can cause fetal alcohol spectrum disorders in the unborn fetus and it is entirely preventable by abstaining from all alcohol use during pregnancy.

 For women who want to get pregnant, but may be dealing with an alcohol use disorder, seeking alcohol treatment is a necessary step before pregnancy.